pingali/pyAadhaarAuth/README.md

 Debugging
 ---------

-Extensive logging is done by the library.
+Extensive logging is supported by the library to help with easy application development.
 You can enable it by choosing appropriate python logging parameters.
 For example the logging commands in the sample client file can be replaced by:

 >
 >       logging.getLogger().setLevel(logging.DEBUG)